ethz-asl/modular_semantic_segmentation/README.md

     config = {'num_classes': 10,
               'dropout_probability': 0.2}
-    with FCN(config, <output-directory for checkpoints and summaries>) as net: net.fit(data, 10)
+    with FCN(config, <output-directory for checkpoints and summaries>) as net:

+        # train the network for 10 iterations on data
+        net.fit(data, 10)
+        # alternatively load existing weigths
+        net.load(<path to weights checkpoint>)
+        # now you can use it to produce classifications
         semantic_map = net.predict({'rgb': <rgb image blob>, 'depth': <depth image blob>})